SPIRE

 • How can parents/guardians and family spend time while attending SPIRE Camps?

 SPIRE is situated in Ohio’s Wine Country, part of the Grand River Valley.
 Visit one of the two dozen wineries throughout surrounding area or explore the numerous covered bridges, scenic rivers, and two state parks.
-Downtown Cleveland is a short 45-minute drive from SPIRE, offering tons of entertainment options like the Rock and Roll Hall of
+Downtown Cleveland is a short 45-minute drive from SPIRE, offering tons of entertainment options like the Rock and Roll Hall of Fame, museums, professional sports, arts and culture.

 • Where can I stay off campus while attending SPIRE Camps?